Slaughter of the Knezes: Victims

+Grave of Stevan Palalija at the Rajinovac cemetery.

+Grave of Janko Gagić in Boleč.

+Grave of Ilija Birčanin at the Ćelije monastery.

 Aftermath and legacy

+News of the murders led to flight of notables and their families, and these began to assemble and discuss rebellion, accompanied by hajduks who wintered at the time.

-The economic hardships, evil administration, violence and "Slaughter of the Knezes" led to the uprising against the Dahije in 1804.
+The economic hardships, evil administration, violence and "Slaughter of the Knezes" led to the uprising against the Dahije in 1804 and the start of the Serbian Revolution.
 Vuk Karadžić wrote how the Dahije sent Aganlija, the best of the four among the people, to pacify and advise them to refrain from rebellion and instead go home, that henceforth they would have a different and better approach and the zulum (injustice, atrocities) would stop.
 The Dahije tried to stop the uprising through talks on 4 March 1804, offering Karađorđe a huge sum of money and the title of vrhovni knez (top knez) of the Pashalik; Karađorđe answered "as long as I look at the graves of our Serb knezes who the Dahije slew, and as long as you do not kill me as you did the other knezes, there will be no peace between us".

+The events are known in Serbian epic poetry, such as poems by Filip Višnjić and others.